-The TOD Council was established in 2016 as an advisory body to coordinate and facilitate State agency transit-oriented development (TOD), and to facilitate consultation and collaboration between the State and the counties on TOD initiatives.
+The TOD Council was established in 20161 as an advisory body to coordinate and facilitate State agency transit-oriented development (TOD), and to facilitate consultation and collaboration between the State and the counties on TOD initiatives.

 Focus.
-The TOD Council focus is to promote mixed-use development, affordable and rental housing, and compact, pedestrian-friendly development in designated transit areas, and to encourage State and county agency collaboration and cost-sharing of infrastructure needed to facilitate State and county TOD initiatives.
+The focus of the TOD Council is to promote mixed-use development, affordable and rental housing, and compact, pedestrian-friendly development in designated transit areas, and to encourage State and county agency collaboration and cost-sharing of infrastructure needed to facilitate State and county TOD initiatives.
 The TOD Council's statutory responsibilities as defined in HRS § 226-63(b) are listed in the sidebar.